clarte53/clarte-utils/README.md

   polluting types with unwanted extensions methods.
 - Code should not use Debug.Log functions.
 Errors should be returned explicitly by every functions.
-Users should have the possibility to choose what is logged, including severity and message formating.
+Users should have the possibility to choose what is logged, including severity and message formatting.
 - Commented code.
 In particular, each public class or method must have comments following the C# XML conventions : https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments